 The intranet solution you’re considering may tick the boxes for the features you need, but is it intuitive enough for your staff to use?

-In far too many cases – and despite their best intentions – many organisations find that a new solution is actually hindering staff rather than helping them.
+In far too many cases – and despite their best intentions – many organisations find that a new solution and the intranet experience is actually hindering staff rather than helping them.

-Significant thought should be going into intranet usability and the user experience as part of the intranet design principles guiding implementation.
+Significant thought should be going into implementing intranet usability guidelines to ensure that the user experience is a core component of your the intranet design principles guiding implementation.